fbpx

 How did you land your current role?
 Was it planned?

 This might be the first role in my career that was somewhat planned.
 When I left my first startup, I knew I wanted to get into innovation and startup support.
-I tried different roles and focuses, and when my co-founder and I started Metta, we built roles around our expertise and filled other gaps by hiring the right people in our team.
+I tried different roles and focuses, and when my co-founder and I started Metta, we built roles around our expertise, much like the strategies discussed in the Spotlight Series: Neha Sampat, CEO, Contentstack, and filled other gaps by hiring the right people in our team.

 What are the key roles in your field of work, and why did you choose your current expertise?